nodejs/node/doc/api/os.md

 The `os.uptime()` method returns the system uptime in number of seconds.

-*Note*: On Windows the returned value includes fractions of a second.
+**Note:** On Windows the returned value includes fractions of a second.
 Use `Math.floor()` to get whole seconds.

 ## os.userInfo([options])